 Special Note Regarding Market Events.
 Periods of unusually high financial market volatility and restrictive credit conditions, at times limited to a particular sector or geographic area, have occurred in the past and may be expected to recur in the future.
 Some countries, including the United States, have adopted or have signaled protectionist trade measures, relaxation of the financial industry regulations that followed the financial crisis, and/or reductions to corporate taxes.
 The scope of these policy changes is still developing, but the equity and debt markets may react strongly to expectations of change, which could increase volatility, particularly if a resulting policy runs counter to the market's expectations.
 The outcome of such changes cannot be foreseen at the present time.
-In addition, geopolitical and other risks, including events such as war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats may add to instability in the world economy and markets generally.
-As a result of increasingly interconnected global economies and financial markets, the value and liquidity of a Fund's or an Underlying Fund's investments may be negatively affected by events impacting a country or region, regardless of whether a Fund or an Underlying Fund invests in issuers located in or with significant exposure to such country or region.
+In addition, geopolitical and other risks, including events such as war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats could also significantly impact the Funds and their investments.
+As a result of increasingly interconnected global economies and financial markets, the value and liquidity of a Fund's investments may be negatively affected by events impacting a country or region, regardless of whether a Fund invests in issuers located in or with significant exposure to such country or region.

 Disease outbreaks that affect local economies or the global economy may materially and adversely impact a Fund and/or the Adviser's business.
 For example, uncertainties regarding the COVID-19 outbreak have resulted in serious economic disruptions across the globe.
-Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and interest rate changes.
+Recent events are impacting the securities markets.
+Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and interest rates changes.
 Such policy changes may adversely affect the value, volatility and liquidity of dividend and interest paying securities.

-In certain cases, an exchange or market may close or issue trading halts on either specific securities or even the entire market, which may result in a Fund or an Underlying Fund being, among other things, unable to buy or sell certain securities or financial instruments or to accurately price its investments.
+In certain cases, an exchange or market may close or issue trading halts on either specific securities or even the entire market, which may result in a Fund being, among other things, unable to buy or sell certain securities or financial instruments or to accurately price its investments.
 Although multiple asset classes may be affected by a market disruption, the duration and effects may not be the same for all types of assets.
-To the extent a Fund or an Underlying Fund may overweight its investments in certain countries, companies, industries or market sectors, such position will increase a Fund's or an Underlying Fund's exposure to risk of loss from adverse developments affecting those countries, companies, industries or sectors.
-These conditions could result in a Fund's inability to achieve its investment objectives, cause the postponement of reconstitution or rebalance dates for benchmark indices, adversely affect the prices and liquidity of the securities and other instruments in which a Fund or an Underlying Fund invests, negatively impact a Fund's or an Underlying Fund's performance, and cause losses on your investment in a Fund.
+To the extent a Fund may overweight its investments in certain countries, companies, industries or market sectors, such position will increase a Fund's exposure to risk of loss from adverse developments affecting those countries, companies, industries or sectors.
+These conditions could result in a Fund's inability to achieve its investment objectives, cause the postponement of reconstitution or rebalance dates for benchmark indices, adversely affect the prices and liquidity of the securities and other instruments in which a Fund invests, negatively impact a Fund's performance, and cause losses on your investment in a Fund.